luophoe/chisel-test-projects/README.md

 # chisel-test-projects
-Chisel test projects for research purposes with its generated Verilog files.
+- Chisel test projects for research purposes with its generated Verilog files.
+- Use Ubuntu and chisel-template (https://github.com/freechipsproject/chisel-template) to run and generate.
+- Use vcs to simulate and debug.
-Contained projects are (listed form easy to difficult):
+- Contained projects are (listed form easy to difficult):
 1. decoder
 2. counter
 3. decade_counter